-When granted Probationary Graduate Student Status, the student must attain a 3.0 grade point average (GPA) upon completion of six Marygrove credit hours specified by the program coordinator and must fulfill all other requirements set by the program coordinator.
+When granted Probationary Graduate Student Status, the student must attain a 3.0 grade point average (GPA) upon completion of six Marygrove credit hours specified by the program director and must fulfill all other requirements set by the program director.
 The student will then be granted full Master's Degree or Graduate Certificate Program Status.
 If, however, the above requirements are not met, the student will not be allowed to take additional courses at Marygrove.

-Applicants who have an overall undergraduate GPA of 2.7 with a 3.0 or higher GPA in all upper division undergraduate coursework may be granted Probationary Graduate Student Status by the program coordinator.
-With the exception of Master in the Art of Teaching (MAT) students, in order to receive Probationary Graduate Student Status, applicants must be interviewed by the coordinator of the program to which they are applying and have their skills assessed.
-Some applicants may be required to enroll in one or more undergraduate courses to strengthen their background for graduate study though undergraduate courses will not be accepted for graduate credit.
+Applicants who have an overall undergraduate graduation GPA of 2.7 may be granted Probationary Graduate Student Status by the program director.
+With the exception of Master in the Art of Teaching (MAT) students, in order to receive Probationary Graduate Student Status, applicants must be interviewed by the director of the program to which they are applying and their skills assessed.

-When special circumstances merit it, a department chair may grant Probationary Graduate Student Status to applicants with less than a 2.7 GPA upon the recommendation of the program coordinator.
+When special circumstances merit, a department chair may grant Probationary Graduate Student Status to applicants with less than a 2.7 GPA upon the recommendation of the program director.
 Probationary Graduate Student Status may be granted to Master in the Art of Teaching (MAT) applicants pending two positive letters of recommendation from individuals in an administrative or supervisory capacity, written on school letterhead.
-MAT probationary status students are granted formal full admission upon completion of two graduate courses: EDU 568 and EDU 622 with a GPA of 3.0 and a minimum grade of "B" in each.
+MAT probationary status students are granted formal full admission upon completion of two graduate courses with a GPA of 3.0 and a minimum grade of "B" in each.